What’s allowable and unallowable?

 2 CFR 200 (Uniform Guidance)

-The Office of Management and Budget (OMB) has combined many of OMB federal circulars, including A21 and A110, into a single guidance document that can be used by all agencies.
-This combined document is now known as “Uniform Guidance.”
+The Office of Management and Budget (OMB) combined many of OMB federal circulars, including A21 and A110, into a single guidance document to be used by all agencies.
+This combined document is known as “Uniform Guidance.”
 As stated, per the OMB webpage this guidance “will supersede requirements from OMB Circulars A-21, A-87, A-110, and A-122 (which have been placed in 2 C.F.R.
 Parts 220, 225, 215, and 230); Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up.”
+The Uniform Guidance was updated with new changes taking effect Fall 2020.

 A quick reference of some of the key changes in the Uniform Guidance.